Petarded

-"Petarded" is the fifteenth episode of the sixteenth season of the American animated television series Family Guy.
-It originally aired on Fox in the United States on April 24, 2005.
+"Petarded" is the sixth episode of the fourth season of the American animated television series Family Guy.
+It originally aired on Fox in the United States on June 19, 2005.
 It was written by Alec Sulkin and Wellesley Wild and directed by Seth Kearsley.
-In the episode Peter takes the MacArthur Fellows Program test to see if he is a genius.
-However, he performs so poorly that he is declared technically mentally retarded.
+In the episode, Peter takes the MacArthur Fellows Program test to see if he is a genius.
+However, he performs so poorly that he is declared technically retarded.
 Attempting to take advantage of the situation, he accidentally hospitalizes Lois while attempting to steal from a restaurant and loses custody of Meg, Chris, and Stewie.

 The episode's title is a double entendre, being both portmanteau between "Peter" and "Retarded" and also a reference to the Shakespeare-coined phrase "hoist with his own petard".
 This title practice would later be used on a few more episodes, namely "Peterotica" and "Petergeist".